 Solicitors Qualifying Examination (SQE)

-We must add a word of warning right away about the QLTS: while it remains in place for now, from 2020 it will be replaced by the Solicitors Qualifying Examination (SQE), a single exam to be taken by anyone who want to qualify as a solicitor in England and Wales.
-This will change things for both domestic candidates and qualified lawyers, and overseas lawyers will need to pass this exam to practice in England and Wales.
-However, the SRA has not yet appointed an assessment organisation to run the SQE.
-Sources explained that the exact date of implementation and the form the new exam will take are still subject to change as well.
+We must add a word of warning right away about the QLTS: while it remains in place for now, from 2021 it will be replaced by the Solicitors Qualifying Examination (SQE), a two-part exam to be taken by anyone who want to qualify as a solicitor in England and Wales.
+This will change things for both domestic and overseas candidates, as overseas lawyers will need to pass this exam to practice in England and Wales.
+The SRA recently appointed Kaplan, which administers the QLTS, as the assessor for the SQE.

 You can read more about the Solicitors Qualifying Examination here.

 If you are an overseas student studying abroad and are interested in coming to the UK to become a lawyer, skip to the bottom of this page to find out what the options are for you.

 Remember that this is a guide for becoming a lawyer in England and Wales only: Scotland has a separate legal system.

 If you're already qualified as a lawyer overseas...

 The Qualified Lawyers Transfer Scheme (QLTS) was introduced by the SRA on 1 September 2010 to replace the old QLTT (Qualified Lawyers Transfer Test) and the first exams were held in 2011.
 This was done for various reasons: partly to reflect recent changes in legal education and regulation, and partly to make the testing of foreign lawyers entering the marker tighter and more thorough.